Master Bedroom Makeover (Part One)

 - The Color

 It’s amazing to me that just making a few tweaks to the style, and slapping on some paint completely changes the look of the entire piece.
 I’m so glad I decided to take the chance and update the dressers we already had.
-Now the style matches our taste and we didn’t have to comprise on the function!
+Now the style matches our taste and we didn’t have to comprise on the storage!